michaelgwelch/loominate.net/_posts/2013-10-09-math-from-scratch-in-haskell-zero-and-one.md

 I define two new types: Bit and Natural.
 The definition of Bit is straightforward.
 I simply define two constructors: ZeroBit and OneBit.
 Likewise the definition of Natural follows directly from the recursive definition given by Eric.
 I can construct a Natural by using the Zero constructor or by using the Nat constructor (which adds a new least significant bit onto an existing Natural).

-Like Eric&#8217;s implementation I use a helper function to maintain the invariant he mentions that a Natural never ends in a ZeroBit followed by a Zero.
+Like Eric's implementation I use a helper function to maintain the invariant he mentions that a Natural never ends in a ZeroBit followed by a Zero.

 The definitions of zero and one are straightforward as well.
-That&#8217;s it.
+That's it.

-I&#8217;ll continue to add posts that follow Eric&#8217;s posts.
+I'll continue to add posts that follow Eric's posts.
 The next post will show how to implement addition.

  [1]: http://ericlippert.com
  [2]: http://ericlippert.com/2013/09/16/math-from-scratch-part-one/